Bournemouth's sandy shoreline regularly clocks up seaside awards. It stretches from Southborne in the far east to Alum Chine in the west...

 Sixty Million Postcards

-This ostentatious mix of Italianate villa and Scottish baronial pile was built at the end of the 1800s for Merton and Annie Russell-Cotes as somewhere to showcase the remarkable range of souvenirs gathered on their world travels.
+Ostentation oozes from almost every inch of this arresting structure – a mash up of Italianate villa and Scottish baronial pile.
+It was built at the end of the 1800s for Merton and Annie Russell-Cotes as somewhere to showcase the remarkable range of souvenirs gathered on their world travels.
 Look out for a plaster version of the Parthenon frieze, Maori woodcarvings and Persian tiles.
 Paintings include those by Rossetti, Edwin Landseer and William Frith.